Regularity conditions in the realisability problem with applications to point processes and random closed sets: Extending positive functionals

 \subsection{Invariant extension}

-Consider an abelian group $\Theta$ of continuous transformations acting on $\sX$.
-For a function $\vf$ on $\sX$, define
+Consider an Abelian group $\Theta$ of continuous transformations acting on $\mathcal{X}$.
+For a function $\mathsf{v}$ on $\mathcal {X}$, define

-A functional $\fnc$ is said to be $\Theta$-invariant if, for each $\theta\in\Theta$ and $\vf$ from the domain of definition of $\fnc$, $\fnc(\theta \vf)$ is defined and equal to $\fnc(\vf)$.
+A functional $\Phi$ is said to be $\Theta$-invariant if, for each $\theta\in\Theta$ and $\mathsf{v}$ from the domain of definition of $\Phi$, $\Phi(\theta\mathsf{v})$ is defined and equal to $\Phi(\mathsf{v})$.

-A Borel random element $\xi$ in $\sX$ is said to be \emph{$\Theta$-stationary} if, for each $\theta\in\Theta$, $\theta \xi$ has the same distribution as $\xi$.
-A variant of the following result for correlation measures of point processes is given in \cite[Th.~4.3]{kun:leb:speer11}.
+A Borel random element $\xi$ in $\mathcal{X}$ is said to be \emph{$\Theta$-stationary} if, for each $\theta\in\Theta$, $\theta \xi$ has the same distribution as $\xi$.
+A variant of the following result for correlation measures of point processes is given in \cite{kunlebspeer11}, Theorem~4.3.

-\begin{theorem} Assume that $\gspace$ is a $\Theta $-invariant space satisfying Assumption~\ref{assump:g} and consisting of $\chi$-regular functions.
-Furthermore, assume that at least one of the following conditions holds: \begin{description} \item[(i)] $\gspace$ consists of continuous functions and $\chi$ is pointwisely approximated from below by a monotone sequence of functions $\gf_n\in \gspace$, $n\geq1$. \item[(ii)] $\chi$ is $\Theta$-invariant. \end{description} Let $\fnc$ be a $\Theta$-invariant functional on $\gspace$.
-Then, for every given $r\geq0$, there exists a $\Theta$-stationary random element $\xi$ in $\sX$ satisfying (\ref{eq:f-xi}) if and only if (\ref{eq:lip}) holds. \end{theorem} \begin{proof} As in \cite[Prop.
-4.1]{kun:leb:speer11}, the proof consists in checking hypotheses of the Markov--Kakutani fixed point theorem.
-Let $\fM$ be the family of random elements $\xi$ that realise $\fnc$ on $\gspace$, and satisfy $\E \chi(\theta\xi)\leq r$ for every $\theta\in\Theta$.
-The family $\fM$ is easily seen to be convex with respect to addition of measures, it is compact by Theorem~\ref{thr:closedness}, and $\Theta$-invariant, since $\fnc$ is $\Theta$-invariant on $\gspace$.
-It remains to prove that $\fM$ is not empty.
+\begin{theorem} Assume that $\mathsf{G}$ is a $\Theta$-invariant space satisfying Assumption~\ref{assumpg} and consisting of $\chi$-regular functions.
+Furthermore, assume that at least one of the following conditions holds: \begin{longlist}[(ii)] \item[(i)] $\mathsf{G}$ consists of continuous functions and $\chi$ is pointwisely approximated from below by a monotone sequence of functions $\mathsf{g}_n\in\mathsf{G}$, $n\geq1$. \item[(ii)] $\chi$ is $\Theta$-invariant. \end{longlist} Let $\Phi$ be a $\Theta$-invariant functional on $\mathsf{G}$.
+Then, for every given $r\geq0$, there exists a $\Theta$-stationary random element $\xi$ in $\mathcal{X}$ satisfying (\ref{eqf-xi}) if and only if (\ref{eqlip}) holds. \end{theorem}